-- Data Collection Plan - Data on charger installations and charging events will be submitted electronically in Quarterly Progress Reports. - Analysis of all data and information collected will be included in the Final Report.
+- Data on charger installations and charging events will be submitted electronically in Quarterly Progress Reports. - Data collection information and analysis will be included in the Final Report.

-TASK 8 PROJECT FACT SHEET
+TASK 7 PROJECT FACT SHEET

 The goal of this task is to develop an initial and final project fact sheet that describes the CECfunded project and the benefits resulting from the project for the public and key decision makers.